 Copy, with corrections.

 Much of the volume (including 24 poems by Donne on ff.
-15r-31v) evidently transcribed from the Dalhousie MS I (
+15r-31v) evidently transcribed from the Dalhousie MS I (Texas Tech University, PR 1171 D14) and the text of some poems (including ff.
+9r-11r) corrected from that MS.

 Inscribed (f.
 1r) with the date 28 September 1622 and, in possibly a child's hand (f.
 1v), Andrew Ramsey